nazrulworld/fhir.resources/CONTRIBUTING.rst

 After adding you resource, you need to add it to couple of additional places:
 1. `fhirtypes.py` in the FHIR version your resource belongs to.
-This includes both the reource and the inner elements you created for it.
+This includes both the resource and the inner elements you created for it.
 2. Add relevant entries inside the list `MODEL_CLASSES` at `fhirtypesvalidators.py`.
 Probably you will need to add `(None, .your_resource_module_name)`.